• +91 7821055537, +91 9982201414

 Step 9: Polish and Add Visual Feedback

-Incorporating clear, intuitive feedback not only improves user experience but also adds a professional touch to the final product.
-Diligently completing this step helps finalize the project, making it more engaging and visually appealing.
-Idle games must feel satisfying, for that you need to use:
+Including clear, intuitive feedback not only boosts user experience but also gives the final product a professional look.
+Carefully finishing this step helps complete the project, making it more engaging and visually appealing.
+Idle games must feel satisfying; for that, you need to use:

 • Animated buttons, particles when clicking